The classification of 3-dimensional noetherian cubic Calabi-Yau algebras: Classification of Calabi-Yau Superpotentials

 Let $\sfw, \sfw'\in \Im c$ be Calabi-Yau superpotentials.
 By Theorem \ref{thm.ws} and Lemma \ref{lem.qq2}, if $J(\sfw)\cong J(\sfw')$ as graded algebras, then $\overline \sfw\sim \overline {\sfw'}$, so we may assume that $\overline {\sfw}\in S(V)_4$ is one of the forms in Lemma \ref{lem.quo} to classify Calabi-Yau superpotentials $\sfw\in \Im c$ up to isomorphisms of $J(\sfw)$.

 \begin{theorem} Let $V$ be a 2-dimensional vector space.
 The table below (Table \ref{tab1}) gives a classification of all Calabi-Yau superpotentials $0\neq \sfw\in V^{\otimes 4}$ up to isomorphisms of $J(\sfw)$.
 In each Calabi-Yau superpotential $\sfw$, the defining relations of $J(\sfw)$, and the geometric pair of $J(\sfw)$ are also listed in the table.
-(In the table, a curve of bidegree $(a, b)$ in $\PP^1\times \PP^1$ is denoted by $(a, b)$ by abuse of notations.) \end{theorem}
+(In the table, a curve of bidegree $(a, b)$ in $\PP^1\times \PP^1$ is denoted by $(a, b)$ by abuse of notations.
+Moreover, we only describe how $\t$ acts on the components of $E$ when $E$ has more than one component.) \end{theorem}

 {

 }